Waste packaging statistics for Ireland

 Reuse is preferable because recycling costs energy and uses resources, for example water for washing and fuel for transport and reprocessing.
 Designing packaging for multiple reuse trips makes the best use of raw materials, protects biodiversity from excessive extraction of raw materials, reduces emissions and reduces waste.

-Figure 2: Packaging waste generation and modified (GNI) 2021
+Figure 5: Packaging waste generation and modified gross national income (GNI) at constant market prices 2022

 Ireland’s packaging generation correlates with economic indicators such as modified Gross National Income (GNI) see figure 2 above.
-Packaging generation and GNI have both resumed their upward trend that dipped in 2020 due to the Covid-19 pandemic.
 Ireland needs to decouple waste generation from economic performance and transition to a circular economy.
+There has been a slight decrease in waste generation in 2022 while the GNI continues to rise.
+Ireland needs to continue this trend and improve upon it further to begin transitioning to a circular economy.

-In 2021, Ireland recycled more tonnes than ever, and this can be seen by the increasing trend in the height of the orange bars in the chart in figure 3.
-However packaging waste generation, shown in blue bars in figure 3, is increasing faster than recycling.
-As a result, the recycling rate, the green line in figure 3, is on a decreasing trend.
+In 2022, Ireland recycled more tonnes than ever, and this can be seen by the increasing trend in the height of the orange bars in the chart in figure 6.

 Recycling cannot keep up with the rate of increase of packaging generation.
-Ireland’s packaging recycling rate decreased from 62% in 2020 to 58% in 2021.
+Ireland’s packaging recycling rate increased in 2022 to 60% from the 2021 recycling rate of 58%.
+While this is an increase it is still a decrease from the 2020 recycling rate of 62%.

 We need to tackle waste generation so that we can